nemonik/hands-on-DevOps-gen2/README.md

   - Utilizing branching to separate different lines of development, and
   - Standardizing on CMS workflows (e.g., GitHub Workflow),

-- Make builds be self-testing (i.e., ingrain testing) by including unit and integration test with the source code so that it can be executed by
+- [MAke](https://www.gnu.org/software/make/) builds be self-testing (i.e., ingrain testing) by including unit and integration test with the source code so that it can be executed by

   - the build automation, and
   - the Continuous Integration service.